chriscr2/Kakaoalan/README.md

 ## Roadmap
 - Unique religion (if the G&K update was released).

-If you have any concerns feel free to contact me on Discord (Cavenir#6636).
+If you have any concerns feel free to contact me on Discord (Cavenir#6636), or you could reach out using the links provided on [my website](https://secession-cycles.carrd.co/).
 Thank you.